wurmlab/2021-fire-ant-social-supergene-introgression/2020-05-28-genotyping_solenopsis/genotyping.md

 ## Aim

-Genotype a group of _Solenopsis_ samples, including _Solenopsis invicta_, _S. richteri_,  _S. macdonaghi_, as well as two outgroup clades.
+Genotype a group of _Solenopsis sp_ sample.

 ## Data

 Many of the samples were collected and sequenced by Eckart Stolle (and colleagues) from the native South American species range (Argentina, Brazil and Uruguay).
-DNA was extracted from each sample and sequenced (Illumina XXX).
+DNA was extracted from each sample and sequenced (Illumina HiSeq).

-We added to these samples a data set produced in the lab of Laurent Keller () and another in the lab of Eyal Privman ().
+(((We added to these samples a data set produced in the lab of Laurent Keller () and another in the lab of Eyal Privman ().)))
+Maybe this in main project README

 Sequenced reads were filtered (with XXX) and aligned to the reference genome XXX with the aligner XXX.